TERMS AND CONDITIONS

 Snow Situations make every effort to provide continuation of all of our facilities including the hot tub.
 Should any leisure facility such as the hot tub become unavailable for any reason during your stay, Snow Situations cannot guarantee being able to repair or replace it during your holiday.
 Snow Situations do not offer compensation for inconvenience or curtailed use in such an event.

-Use of the hot tub is at your own risk, Snow Situations takes no responsibility for any accident, injury, health issue or death resulting from the use of these facilities.
+Use of the hot tub is available between 4:30pm and 7:30pm and used at your own risk, Snow Situations takes no responsibility for any accident, injury, health issue or death resulting from the use of these facilities.
 Please ensure that you and all of the party members read our hot tub rules.
-Failure to use the hot tub with respect and adherence to the rules will force Snow Situations to close it down for the remainder of the week.
+Failure to use the hot tub with respect and adherence to the rules will force Snow Situations to close it down for the remainder of your stay.

 Guest Behaviour and Responsibility